khaledalmaarii/HackTricks-wiki/generic-methodologies-and-resources/shells/msfvenom.md

 <figure><img src="../../.gitbook/assets/image (1) (3) (1).png" alt=""><figcaption></figcaption></figure>

-Join [**HackenProof Discord**](https://discord.com/invite/N3FrSbmwdy) server to communicate with experienced hackers and bug bounty hunters!
+[**HackenProof Discord**](https://discord.com/invite/N3FrSbmwdy) server to communicate with experienced hackers and bug bounty hunters!

 **Hacking Insights**\
 Engage with content that delves into the thrill and challenges of hacking